 People with major depression often respond well to antidepressants.
-Before taking an antidepressant drug, a doctor will consider all aspects of the patient's health and prescribe the drug least likely to cause any serious side effects.
-Low doses are initially prescribed to allow the body to adjust to the medicine.
+Before taking an antidepressant drug, a doctor will consider all aspects of the the person's health and prescribe the drug least likely to cause any serious side effects.
+Low doses are initially prescribed to allow the body to adjust to the medication.
 In older adults, it may take many weeks for a drug to produce noticeable results.

 Take some time to look over medications you or a loved one may be taking.
 It is possible that some are counteracting one another.
 This may indicate that they can be changed or eliminated.

-Older adults with depression can improve when they are treated with medicine, therapy, or a combination of the two.
+Older adults with depression can improve when they are treated with medication, therapy, or a combination of both.
 Coexisting medical conditions also tend to improve when depression is treated.
 Depression is an illness that can be successfully managed in people of all ages.

 Depression and Bipolar Support Alliance

 Canadian Psychiatric Association

 Bain J. Testosterone and the aging male: to treat or not to treat?
 Maturitas.
 2010;66(1):16-22.